VA Home LoanThank You for Your Service

 - No money down

 - No private mortgage insurance is required

 - Competitive interest rates

-The fixed rate means that whether or not interest rates go up or down throughout the life if your loan, your rate will always be fixed at the percentage cited when you secured the loan.
-This can help with long term planning and budgeting.
+A fixed-rate VA loan means whether or not interest rates go up or down throughout the life of your loan.
+Your rate will permanently be the same as the percentage cited when you secured the loan.
+A fixed-rate can help with long-term planning and budgeting.

 An ARM may be the right choice for some home buyers, but this is why we recommend you talk with an expert before making a decision.
-For example, a 1 year ARM will adjust annually but what would that mean for your long term strategy?
+For example, a one-year ARM will adjust annually, but what would that mean for your long-term strategy?

-There may be additional loan types that will be specific to your location, needs, and financial picture.
+There may be additional loan types specific to your location, needs, and financial picture.